-- 1. Consider working with Devon County Council to create off-road onward connections to Newton Abbot. - 2.
+- 1. Consider working with Devon County Council to create off-road onward connections to Newton Abbot.
+Improve the transition from the existing route onto the network within Torbay. - 2.
 Riveria Way.
 Convert existing shared use path on south side of carriageway to a fully segregated cycle route. - 3.
 Newton Road.
 Create segregated cycle route.
 Narrow crossing point on Orchard Way and add a Tiger crossing.
 Improved crossing on Newton Road to join existing shared use path on the north side of the carriageway. - 4.
 Newton Road.
 Use existing shared use path on the north side.
 Consider upgrading to full segregation. - 5.
 Newton Road.
 Deliver segregated cycle route. - 6.
 Newton Road.
 Consider a Tiger crossing at Cadewell Lane. - 7.
 Newton Road.
 Widen footpath on north side to create a segregated cycle route.
 Cross to the south side with a Tiger/Toucan crossing (or modal filter approach). - 8.
 Newton Road.
-Deliver a off carriageway cycle route on the south-west corner of this junction.
+Deliver an off-carriageway cycle route on the south-west corner of this junction.
 Consider road-space reallocation or a segregated cycle route to the rear of the hospital building through the greenspace (likely to require land negotiation with the hospital).
 Tiger crossing on hospital access road, linking to existing cycle route, with detailed design considering the need for ambulances to quickly access and egress the site.
-Replace existing barriers with bollards on existing cycle route. - 9.
+Replace existing barriers with bollards on existing cycle route.
+Consider traffic modelling with a view to reducing the number of lanes at the junction of the hospital and Newton Road to facilitate safer, more direct crossing points. - 9.
 Shiphay Lane.
 Construct new Toucan/Tiger crossing on Shiphay Lane.
 Widen narrow section of cycle route (potentially through land negotiation with Network Rail and possible works to the embankment).
 In the short term, replace "cyclists' dismount" signs with "pedestrian priority" signs. (this section connects to Torquay Town Trail).